 How to Choose the Best Roof for Your Building

 All commercial properties are different.
 One type of roofing system that works great on one building may be awful for yours.
 Additionally, the city in which you live in also plays a factor.
-There are plenty of different types of roofing to choose from.
+There are plenty of different types of roofing systems to choose from.
 When in doubt, you can always ask your commercial roofing contractors for recommendations, but here are some commonly used materials to consider first before choosing the best roof for your building.

 Ethylene Propylene Diene Monomer

 EPDM is popular for property owners who desire a flat roof.
-While it is durable, it is not as resilient as other types of roofing.
+While it is durable, it is not as resilient as other types of roofing systems.
 However, the main selling point of this material comes down to the price.
 You also need to consider how hot it gets in your area.
 EPDM is capable of absorbing a great deal of heat.
 This can make you extremely reliant on your building’s HVAC system during summers.

 PVC is perhaps the most popular choice for a flat roof installation.
 It is a single ply material that maintains a watertight finish.
 This is due to its resilient seams, which are often stronger than the seams you get with EPDM roofs.
 Most roofers can guarantee a breaking point of at least 300 pounds for each inch, which exceeds the industry standard of 200 pounds per inch.
 In many cases, PVC roofs come with a lighter coloring, making them more energy efficient.
 The light color allows this roof to reflect heat instead of absorbing it, keeping the interior of your building at a more manageable temperature.